doradd-rt/felis/README.md

 Run the Controller
 ----------------

-To run the workload, the felis-controller is needed.
-It is in a separate git repository.
-Please check the README in felis-controller.
+To run the workload, the [felis-controller](https://github.com/doradd-rt/felis-controller) in another repo is needed.
+Please follow the README to setup the controller.

 First, you need to enter the config for the nodes and controller, in `config.json` in felis-controller.